vananhmai-DA/Financial-performance-dashboard-PowerBI/README.md

 The dataset used in this project is `Financial_analysis_dataset.xlsx`.

-The original dataset contains monthly revenue and expense records for the company in 2023.
+It contains monthly revenue and expense records for a sports and wellness-related retail company in 2023.
 Each row represents a financial record by month, business line, income or expense type, income/expense group, and expense subgroup.

-The dataset is used to calculate financial metrics such as total revenue, total expense, net profit, profit margin, expense ratio, COGS, OPEX, and EBIT.
+The dataset is used to calculate key financial metrics, including revenue, expense, net profit, profit margin, expense ratio, COGS, OPEX, and EBIT.

 ### 3.2 Data Model Structure

-Although the original dataset contains one main financial table, additional dimension tables were created in Power BI to support cleaner analysis, filtering, sorting, and business logic.
+The original dataset contains one main financial table.
+In Power BI, additional dimension tables were created to support cleaner filtering, sorting, and business logic.

-The data model follows a simple star schema structure, with `Fact_Revenue_Expense` as the central fact table and several dimension tables connected to it.
+The data model follows a simple star schema, with `Fact_Revenue_Expense` as the central fact table connected to supporting dimension tables.

 The main tables include: